seththeeke/fitness/README.md

 # fitness
 Easy access to my workouts

-run `npm start` from root directory to server locally
+run `npm start` from root directory to serve locally

 run `npm run deploy` to publish changes to github pages